Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Extreme conformal prediction

+The proposition applies more broadly to other types of base predictions and nonconformity score functions than to those of conformalized quantile regression.
+Its proof is presented in \cref{apx:proof_covr}.

-Two natural choices for $\alpha_1$ and $\alpha_2$ that satisfy~\cref{alpha_ineq} are $\alpha_1=\alpha_2=\alpha/2$, which is analogous to a Bonferroni correction~\citep{bonferroni1936}, and $\alpha_1=\alpha_2=1-(1-\alpha)^{1/2}$, which is analogous to the {Šidák} correction~\citep{Sidak1967}.
-Although the {Šidák} correction is slightly less conservative, the difference is negligible for small values of $\alpha$.
+A natural choice for $\alpha_1$ and $\alpha_2$ that satisfies~\cref{alpha_ineq} with equality is $\alpha_1=\alpha_2=1-(1-\alpha)^{1/2}$, which is analogous to the {Šidák} correction~\citep{Sidak1967}.
+Another notable choice is $\alpha_1=\alpha_2=\alpha/2$, which is analogous to a Bonferroni correction~\citep{bonferroni1936}.
+Although the latter is, in this case, overconservative, the difference is negligible for small values of $\alpha$.

-There are several well-studied approaches for obtaining extreme quantile confidence intervals~(CI) using the GPD approximation \citep{IExtr,DavisonBootstrap,DavisonBootstrap2,HaanZhouExtrBoot}, including the profile likelihood CI, bootstrap CI and delta method CI with normal approximation.
-The profile likelihood CI typically represents uncertainty best and yields the most conservative CI upper endpoint.
-However, with small sample sizes when $\alpha$ is very small, estimating the upper endpoint of the CI can be challenging since the derivative of the right side of the profile log-likelihood is close to zero.
-This sometimes makes finding the crosspoint between the profile curve and the chi-square confidence line numerically difficult.
-This may lead to numerically undefined or infinite CI upper endpoints.
-The bootstrap approach comes in different variations, both for the sampling step (nonparametric, parametric) and for the aggregation step (basic, percentile, normal, etc...).
-We here focus on the nonparametric bootstrap with percentile aggregation, as there are the most commonly used.
-The bootstrap can give reliable confidence intervals but might be less conservative than the profile-likelihood approach.
-Finally, the delta method CI is computationally less expensive than the other two alternatives, but it provides intervals that are asymmetric around the quantile estimate, which is not realistic for large quantiles.
+There are several well-studied approaches for obtaining extreme quantile confidence intervals~(CI) using the GPD approximation \citep{IExtr,DavisonBootstrap,DavisonBootstrap2,HaanZhouExtrBoot}, including the profile likelihood, the bootstrap and the normal-approximation delta method.
+The profile-likelihood CI typically represents the inherently asymmetrical uncertainty best and yields the most conservative CI upper endpoint.
+For very small $\alpha$ and small sample sizes, it sometimes suffers from numerical difficulties for estimating the CI's upper endpoint.
+They arise as the derivative of the profile log-likelihood can get close to zero on its right-hand side, which sometimes makes finding the crosspoint between the profile curve and the chi-square confidence line numerically difficult.
+Slightly varying the value of the GPD threshold can sometimes solve the issue.
+The bootstrap approach comes in different variations, both for the sampling step (nonparametric, parametric) and for the aggregation step (basic, percentile, normal, etc.).
+We here consider the nonparametric bootstrap with percentile aggregation, as it is the most commonly used.
+The bootstrap can give reliable confidence intervals, but, compared to the profile-likelihood approach, its upper endpoint estimates might not always be conservative enough.
+Finally, the delta-method CI is computationally less expensive than the other two alternatives, but it provides intervals that are symmetric around the quantile estimate, which is not realistic for large quantiles.
 Moreover, it can also suffer from numerical instability issues, due to its matrix inversion step, and fail to yield meaningful CIs.
+These alternative extreme CI methods are further discussed and compared in \cref{s:sim}.